Here I look at buying the best garden tiller for your particular needs.

 To some extent these different descriptions are related to the specific type of machine or the use it might be put to.
 But, generally they do the same basic job.

-The essential garden tiller buyers’ questions (the EBQs)
+The essential garden tiller buyers’ questions

 - How big is the area you intend to till?
-If you intend to use the tiller for light work such as getting a small plot ready for an herb garden, you will not require the biggest, most powerful machine available.
+If you intend to use the tiller for light work such as getting a small plot ready for vegetables, you will not require the biggest, most powerful machine available.
 However, if you plan to use the tiller regularly and/or to dig up lawns and prepare larger garden plots, you might need a larger, more powerful machine.

 - What kind of soil needs to be tilled?
 If you are lucky, you may have a lovely soft loam.
 If you are not so lucky, you might have especially stoney or gravelly soil or clay that bakes hard in the sun.
 If your soil is tough and unforgiving, then you should probably look into gas powered, high-horsepower, rear-tine tillers.
 If the soil is soft and easily manipulated, then you might be able to get by with a smaller, front-tine machine.